 Teterboro Airport was acquired by the Port Authority in April 1949 and is part of the Port Authority's regional system of air terminals.
 It presently occupies approximately 867 acres in Bergen County, N.J.
-A private airport operator is responsible for the day-to-day operation of the airport, subject to direct Port Authority oversight and control, under a management/services contract with the Port Authority with a term expiring on November 30, 2015.
+A private airport operator is responsible for the day-to-day operation of the airport, subject to direct Port Authority oversight and control, under a management/services contract with the Port Authority with a term expiring on November 30, 2015, with an option to renew.